Delia L. Smith

 Delia L. Smith is an American lawyer who served as the United States attorney for the District Court of the Virgin Islands from May 2022 to April 2025.
+She was a Democratic candidate for Delegate to Congress in 2026 coming second to Janelle Sarauw.

 Education

 Smith received her Bachelor of Arts from the University of the Virgin Islands in 1993 and her Juris Doctor from the Texas Southern University School of Law in 1997.

 Career

 Smith served as a law clerk for Judge Ishmael Meyers on the United States Virgin Islands Superior Court from 1997 to 1999.
 From 1999 to 2005, she served as an assistant attorney general in the Office of the Attorney General for the Virgin Islands.
-From 2012 to 2014, she was detailed to work as a trial attorney in the United States Department of Justice’s Office of International Affairs.
+From 2012 to 2014, she was detailed to work as a trial attorney in the United States Department of Justice's Office of International Affairs.
 From 2005 until her appointment as U.S. Attorney, she has served as an Assistant United States Attorney for the District of the Virgin Islands.